hypha/hmc/README.md

 Install by typing "sudo install pip mpv python-dev"

 	Note:  mpv (only tested with latest version built from https://github.com/mpv-player/mpv-build; earlier version without eabling ffmpeg options might result in some urls not playing properly; earlier versions should exist in the repositoriy of recent versions of Linux)

-2. Python libraries: IMDbPY, rottentomatoes, subliminal.
+2.Python libraries: IMDbPY, rottentomatoes, subliminal.

    2.1. "cd hmc/" to go inside the directory where you cloned the files.

    2.2.
 Install python dependencies by typing "sudo pip install -r requirement.txt"